1. How does this district serve identified gifted students in secondary school?

 3. Can my child transfer from outside the district into the HEB School District to participate in the International Baccalaureate program?

 Yes!
 HEB accepts transfer students as early as 7th grade to enter the Pre-IB program.
 Transfer students must enroll in all advanced classes and make satisfactory progress in those classes.
 Applications for transfers may be picked up at the Central Administration office.
-Beginning in the 2006-07 school year, there is no fee to transfer into the HEB district as a Pre-IB or IB student.
+There is no fee to transfer into the HEB district as a Pre-IB or IB student.
 For more information, please contact Bettye Edgington, 817-399-2090.

 4. What are the differences between the Advanced Placement program and the International Baccalaureate program?